Marcio-Marchiori/Projekt_Viz/README.md

 # Conclusion

 From the data gathered we can see that if we want to use a beloved figure, there will be a considerable amount of subjectivity in how the overall public perceives those figures.
-That poses an opportunity to gather engagement through public sentiment and subjectivity
+That poses an opportunity to gather engagement through public sentiment and subjectivity.
+We might even mix the neutral candidates with the most prominent beloved ones to create an expo that would attract public interest and subsequently revitalize the face of the museum.